crachecode/tajine/README.md

 Image at any dimension can then be accessed following one of these syntaxes :

-with apache any the rewriting module :
+with apache and mod_rewrite :
 ```name```.```width```x```height```.```method```.```quality```.```upsize```.```extension```
 e.g. :
 `image.1280x1024.basic.90.false.jpg`